 Kia Rio Interior

-- "The Kia Rio's cabin boasts a restrained yet stylish design that evokes German cars.
-The materials quality is nothing special in the base LX, but the added soft-touch surfaces, armrest cushioning and tasteful metallic accents found in the upper trims make the Rio's cabin one of the finest in the subcompact segment.
-We highly encourage you to go that extra mile to get an EX or SX, especially since they come with a truly impressive amount of equipment.” -- Edmunds (2013)
+- "The materials quality is nothing special in the base LX, but the added soft-touch surfaces, armrest cushioning and tasteful metallic accents found in the upper trims make the Rio's cabin one of the finest in the subcompact segment." -- Edmunds

 - "Interior is an attractive combination of hard plastics and strategically placed soft-touch surfaces.
-Overall, the cabin presents well for the class with simple, tasteful detailing.
-The available leather-wrapped steering wheel feels good to the touch." -- Consumer Guide (2013)
+Overall, the cabin presents well for the class with simple, tasteful detailing." -- Consumer Guide (2013)

 - "Nicely bolstered front seats upholstered with cloth nicer than the econocar norm provided daylong comfort for this jetlagged driver." -- Automobile Magazine (2012)

-The Rio comes standard with a four-speaker audio system with a CD player, satellite radio, USB and auxiliary inputs and steering wheel-mounted audio controls.
-Available features include power windows and door locks, keyless entry, push-button start, a sunroof, automatic headlights, cruise control, navigation, a rearview camera, Bluetooth and Kia’s UVO infotainment system with a touch-screen display.
+The 2015 Kia Rio comes standard with a four-speaker audio system with a CD player, satellite radio, a USB port, an auxiliary audio input and steering wheel-mounted audio controls.
+Available features include power windows and door locks, keyless entry, push-button start, a sunroof, automatic headlights, cruise control, navigation, a rearview camera, Bluetooth and Kia’s voice-activated UVO infotainment system with a touch-screen display.

 - "Interior materials are nice for the segment and the center stack with the touchscreen and large buttons are very easy to use." -- AutoWeek (2013)

-- "The climate and audio controls are easy to use, while the available Uvo voice-activated electronics interface is another nice bonus.
-Although we've found its voice recognition abilities aren't quite to the level of Ford's Sync, its accompanying touchscreen interfaces are more user-friendly than the buttons and screens found in Ford's Fiesta and Focus." -- Edmunds (2013)
+- "The climate and audio controls are easy to use, while the available Uvo voice-activated electronics interface is another nice bonus." -- Edmunds (2013)

-- "They fold almost completely flat on our hatchback (we have yet to sample a sedan), creating one of the larger rear holds in the segment.
-However, the relatively small hatch opening and high bottom ledge will limit its ability to swallow bulky items." -- Automobile Magazine (2012)
+- "The rear seats … fold almost completely flat on our hatchback (we have yet to sample a sedan), creating one of the larger rear holds in the segment." -- Automobile Magazine (2012)